yinghao-liu/python100/005/README.md

 ```

 ## Quick Start
-just run yuviewer.py and you will see the result.
+run `./yuviewer.py -h` and you will see how to use this.

 ## reference
 1. [OpenCV modules](https://docs.opencv.org/4.1.0/)